 Hackers look for vulnerabilities that they can exploit.

 If you look for the term zero-day attack in your home dictionary, you probably won’t find it.

 You might not even find the term in some online dictionaries (though to be fair, it does appear in others.).

 Nevertheless, if you google the term, you’ll find thousands of references to it, many of them from mainstream sources including Forbes, Time, and USA Today.
 So what’s the deal?
 If the term is so important, why isn’t in the dictionary yet?

-Target, The Home Depot, and Kmart are just a few companies that were hit by a recent credit card breach.
-And the undeniable truth is it’s only a matter of time before another company makes headline news.
+Target, The Home Depot, and Kmart are just a few of the big companies that have been hit by credit card breaches.
+And the undeniable truth is, it’s only a matter of time before another company makes the news.